Passion Conferences: 2008–present: Passion City Church and world tours

 In June 2008, while speaking for pastor Andy Stanley, Giglio announced the planting of Passion City Church in Atlanta, Georgia with Chris Tomlin.
 Along with Tomlin, Matt and Beth Redman, and a small core team, Passion City Church officially gathered in fall of 2008.
-Passion City Church held its first service on February 15, 2009, in Atlanta, Georgia at The Tabernacle.
+Passion City Church held its first service on February 15, 2009, in Atlanta, Georgia at the Tabernacle.
 In 2017, Passion City Church announced plans to expand to two new locations - Passion City Church, Cumberland and Passion City Church, D.C.

 Also in 2008, Passion Conferences embarked on its first world tour, reaching out to 17 different cities in all six continents.
 Passion has continued to launch world tours and regular tours throughout the years, including Passion NYC Subway Series, Regionals '07–'08, Passion 2010 University Tour, Passion 2012 University Tour, A Night of Worship with Passion Tour, Passion: Let the Future Begin Tour, and Passion: Take It All Tour.

 In 2017, Passion held its annual collegiate event in Atlanta's Georgia Dome, former home of the Atlanta Falcons before renovations.
 That year, Passion encouraged participants to sponsor more than 7,000 children from Compassion International.
-The conference also saw the debut of sixsteprecords latest artist Jimi Cravity and the guest appearance of country music singer Carrie Underwood, which incited backlash from some right-wing Christian fundamentalists.
+The conference also saw the debut of sixsteprecords artist Jimi Cravity and the appearance of country music singer Carrie Underwood, which incited backlash from some right-wing Christian fundamentalists.

 Passion 2019 was held in four sold-out arenas and churches throughout the United States, including Atlanta's State Farm Arena, Duluth's (Georgia) Infinite Energy Center, and in the cities of Dallas, Texas and Washington, D.C.

 Passion 2020 was held at Mercedes-Benz Stadium in Atlanta, Georgia, a return to a single stadium.
-More than 65,000 people were in attendance, the largest of the Passion gatherings.
+More than 50,000 people were in attendance, the largest of the Passion gatherings.

+In 2024, Passion hosted its third conference at Mercedes-Benz Stadium, with approximately 55,000 students in attendance from the evening of January 3 to the morning of January 5.
+Musical artists included Crowder, Sean Curran, Kari Jobe Carnes, Cody Carnes, Brooke Ligertwood, KB, Phil Wickham, and Brandon Lake.
+Speakers included Louie & Shelley Giglio, Sadie Robertson Huff & Christian Huff, Christine Caine, Ben Stuart, Levi Lusko, Jonathan Pokluda, and Earl McLellan.

+In 2025, they brought together 40,000 people in two separate events.

 Conferences

-Passion's annual conferences attract around 50,000 participants.
-Every year, the conference invites prominent Christian speakers and musical artists.
+Passion's annual conferences attract around 65,000 participants.
+The conference invites prominent Christian speakers and musical artists annually.

 Speakers

 Pastor Louie Giglio, founder of Passion, often speaks during the conferences.
 John Piper is also a frequent speaker at Passion Conferences.
-Other speakers that have spoken at Passion Gatherings include: Francis Chan, Andy Stanley, Beth Moore, Judah Smith, Christine Caine, Carl Lentz, Lecrae, Gary Haugen, Ben Stuart, David Platt, Matt Chandler, Levi Lusko, and Jay and Katherine Wolf, authors of the book "Hope Heals".
+Other speakers that have spoken at Passion Gatherings include: Francis Chan, Andy Stanley, Beth Moore, Judah Smith, Nick Rodriguez, Christine Caine, Carl Lentz, Lecrae, Gary Haugen, Ben Stuart, David Platt, Matt Chandler, Levi Lusko, and Jay and Katherine Wolf, authors of the book "Hope Heals".